BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 `<attribute id="IsSnappedToEnd" type="bool" value="True" />`

 Honestly, I think this might just be used by Larian's game engine, to make sure each effect component snaps to the end of the previous phase.
-This doesn't seem to affect things when changing it on the .xml level.
+This doesn't seem to affect much when changing it on the .xml level.

 #### ID: